- How to parallelize test runs

 - A machine opts in to receiving a spec file to run by contacting Cypress.

-- Upon receiving requests from a CI machines, Cypress calculates the estimated duration to test each spec file.
+- Upon receiving requests from a CI machine, Cypress calculates the estimated duration to test each spec file.

 - Based on these estimations, Cypress distributes (load-balances) spec files one-by-one to each available machine in a way that minimizes overall test run time.